Resource Guide to an Anti-Oppressive Framework

 Femmephobia is hatred of all people who are perceived as femme, feminine, or effeminate, regardless of their gender.

 Ex: Equating things that are feminine as weaker or softer.

-Ex: Assuming that someone who is visibly Muslim, is of Arab descent.
-There are Muslims of other ethnicities and races.
+Ex: Assuming that someone who is visibly Muslim is of Arab descent, as there are Muslims of other ethnicities and races.

-A belief that having just one partner is superior to or more legitimate than bisexual, pansexuality, polyamory or other non-monosexual orientations.
+A belief that attraction to one gender is superior to or more legitimate than a bisexual, pansexuality, or other non-monosexual orientations.